Genymobile/copydeps/README.md

 The list probably includes way too many libraries you can assume to be installed on the destination system.
-To tell copydeps to ignore them, create a blacklist file (you can have a look at `blacklist.sample` for inspiration) and run it like this:
+To tell copydeps to ignore them, create a exclude list file (you can have a look at `exclude-list.sample` for inspiration) and run it like this:

-    copydeps --exclude your/blacklist /path/to/foo -d .
+    copydeps --exclude your/exclude-list /path/to/foo -d .

 ### Analyzing dependencies